mradz65italy/Enterprise_IAM_AI_Security/README.md

 As artificial intelligence becomes integral to enterprise operations, **AI models are the new attack surface**.
 Traditional IAM systems weren't designed for the unique challenges of AI identity management:

-- **🎯 AI Models as First-Class Citizens**: Each AI model needs its own identity, permissions, and audit trail
+- **🎯 AI Models identities such as employees**: Each AI model needs its own identity, permissions, and audit trail
 - **⚡ High-Velocity Access**: AI systems make thousands of API calls per minute requiring sub-100ms authentication
 - **🌐 Distributed Intelligence**: AI models span multiple environments, clouds, and edge devices
 - **🔄 Dynamic Permissions**: AI workloads require adaptive access controls based on context and risk